PrairieDraw

 arrowIntoPage(vector [, type]) Draw an arrow into the screen (circle with center x) at vector.

-circleArrow(center, radius, startAngle, endAngle [, type, fixedRad, idealSegmentSize]) Draw an arrow arc centerd at center, with radius radius, from startAngle to endAngle (in radians).
+circleArrow(center, radius, startAngle, endAngle [, type, fixedRad, idealSegmentSize]) Draw an arrow arc centered at center, with radius radius, from startAngle to endAngle (in radians).
 The fixedRad option (default false) specifies if a constant radius should be used (as opposed to curling in the beginning/end).

 triangularDistributedLoad(start, end, startSize, endSize, startLabel, endLabel, arrowToLine, arrowDown) This creates a (trapezoidal) distributed load acting on the line between start and end, with height startSize at one side and endSize at the other and corresponding labels startLabel and endLabel. arrowToLine is true if the arrowheads point towards the line between start and end, and false otherwise. arrowDown is true if the arrowheads point down (negative y direction) and false otherwise.
 These last two options determine whether arrows appear above or below the line.